18 Must-Try Restaurants in “The Old Pueblo”

 Other decent choices

-Golden Dragon Chinese – Although I have not found a Chinese restaurant I truly enjoy, Golden Dragon is a decent enough local Chinese restaurant in Oro Valley, a suburb about 30 minutes north of Tucson.
+Golden Dragon Chinese – Although I have not found a Chinese restaurant I truly enjoy in Tucson, Golden Dragon is a decent enough local Chinese restaurant in Oro Valley, a suburb about 30 minutes north of Tucson.
 They offer a nice little lunch special which includes soup, an egg roll, and your entree of choice.
 The ambiance is a bit blah, but the quality of food here is better than most Chinese places around town.

-Vero Amore – This is an excellent local Italian restaurant specializing in wood-fired pizzas.
+Vero Amore – Vero is an excellent local Italian restaurant specializing in wood-fired pizzas.
 They have 2 locations including one at Swan and Fort Lowell which is home to a fantastic outdoor patio with cozy couches and firepits.
 Nice happy hour deals and super delicious cheesy garlic bread!

 Grill at Hacienda – The views at this resort restaurant are absolutely gorgeous, especially if you get a window seat facing the gorgeous Catalina mountains.
 While the food is decent enough, the service could be improved and the coffee is horribly over burnt.
 Come for the views – not the food!
-Hacienda offers a very popular Sunday all-you-can-eat brunch if you are looking to treat yourself.
+The Grill at Hacienda offers a very popular Sunday all-you-can-eat brunch if you are looking to treat yourself.

-Best for special dietary needs -Renee’s Organic Oven is a great choice for those needing an abundance of gluten free and/or vegetarian selections.
+Best for special dietary needs – Renee’s Organic Oven is a great choice for those needing an abundance of gluten free and/or vegetarian selections.
 A bit overpriced in my opinion, however, one of the few places in town you can order gluten-free pasta and pasta and vegan cheese for your pizza.
 Even if you have no dietary restrictions, it’s worthy of a visit for the excellent pizza!
 Picazzo’s Organic Italian is a much, much better Arizona healthy Italian chain (100% gluten-free!), unfortunately, their Tucson location recently closed.
 I recommend checking it out if you are heading towards Phoenix or Sedona.

 Best coffee – Check out Roadrunner Coffee (great organic coffee and a nice local vibe), Exo Roast or Cartel (both located downtown in trendy spaces) and Presta (amazing espresso drinks and a beautiful outdoor patio) located at the Mercado San Agustin.
 Savaya is another great local roasters with many locations.
 Pictured below is the beautiful Oro Valley cafe across from Catalina State Park.

 Cartel is a popular Arizona coffeehouse chain which serves great espresso drinks and homemade treats.
 The coffee cake is fantastic!
 Their house roast is a bit on the sweet side, however, the Americano is wonderful!